-Harari has carved for himself a pop-Historian and Philosopher status with the successes of his books Sapiens and Homo Deus.
-While Sapiens was an attempt to make sense of humanity’s past, Deus explored what would become of humans in the distant future.
-With his new offering 21 Lessons for the 21st Century, Harari elucidates our immediate concerns in the 21st century including technological, nuclear, and climate disruption.
+Harari has carved a pop-historian and philosopher status with the successes of his books Sapiens and Homo Deus.
+While Sapiens attempted to make sense of humanity’s past, Deus explored what would become of humans in the distant future.
+With his new offering, 21 Lessons for the 21st Century, Harari elucidates our immediate concerns in the 21st century, including technological, nuclear, and climate disruption.

 I have always enjoyed Harari’s writings and his ability to simplify otherwise esoteric ideas.
-His lucid prose replete with relatable examples make him one of the most coherent writers of our times, having said so, 21 Lessons for the 21st Century is his weakest.
-He attempts to cover too much and in the end, fails to build a concrete case.
+His lucid prose, replete with relatable examples, makes him one of the most coherent writers of our times.
+Having said so, 21 Lessons for the 21st Century is his weakest.
+He attempts to cover too much and, in the end, fails to build a concrete case.
 By the time you are done, you have been through twenty-one disjointed opinion pieces with little rhyme and reason.
-Harari describes the news market model as “exciting news that costs you nothing in exchange for your attention”.
+Harari describes the news market model as “exciting news that costs you nothing in exchange for your attention.”
 As it appears, the author himself falls in the same trap as the news market by disseminating near-hysterical exaggeration that he so deftly avoided in his previous two books.
-He takes you in a world where the state-corporate nexus may soon possess “the computing power necessary to hack biochemical processes shaping desires and choices” giving them unprecedented power over our lives that “Spanish Inquisition and Soviet KGB ” could never imagine.
+He takes you to a world where the state-corporate nexus may soon possess “the computing power necessary to hack biochemical processes shaping desires and choices,” giving them unprecedented power over our lives that “Spanish Inquisition and Soviet KGB” could never imagine.

-Harari begins by claiming how the global liberal order that engendered a relatively peaceful world since the Soviet dismemberment is beginning to unravel.
+Harari begins by claiming how the global liberal order engenders a relatively peaceful world since the Soviet dismemberment is starting to unravel.
 With the collapse of Fascism in 1945 and Communism in 1991, the liberal-capitalist doctrine became the de-facto global creed.